federicotombari/federicotombari.github.io/_pages/about.md

 * Mar 2020: My [TEDx talk](https://www.youtube.com/watch?v=MQ0sdYjUpDU) on deep learning and 3D computer vision is available online.
 * Feb 2020: 2 papers accepted at [CVPR '20](https://cvpr2020.thecvf.com/).
 * Aug 2019: 5 papers accepted at [ICCV '19](https://iccv2019.thecvf.com/), 2 of which orals (4.3% acceptance rate).
-* Jul 2019: 1 paper accepted at ICRA '19, 2 papers accepted at IROS '19 (1 with RA-L publication).
-* Jul 2019: Our first [Meetup in computer vision in Zurich](https://www.meetup.com/ComputerVisionZurich/) will be on July 24 on the topic of perception and learning for drones.